christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     word "Aesar" (also spelled "Aeser" or "Aisar"), meaning god or divine, likely derives from the Egyptian Asar.
 The Greek language adds a "K" to foreign words, so Aesar -> Greek Kaesar -> Latin Caesar.
-This title also resembles the Phoenician "Kosar" (sun god) and the Celtic Aesus/Esus (pronounced Eh-Zeus) which was the Celtic version of Zeus.
+This title also resembles the the Scythian/Hurrian "Kur-Sar" (Sun King) and the Phoenician "Kosar" (sun god).
 -   Christ: In ancient Egypt Karast is a person who is anointed as a Heru (Hero) during their lifetime.
 When they are deceased they receive a great honor as a KRST or Ausar (Osiris).
 Heru =